| Clasification Society Rulefinder 2016 - Version 9.25

 m/s2

-Vertical and horizontal wave bending moments.
+, and horizontal wave bending moment,

 =